wallacexuhanxiao/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Finding students

+1. Find a student by `name`

+   1. Test case: `find name Bob`<br>
+      Expected: The student whose `name` contains **Bob** will be listed.
+Number of the matched students is shown in the status message.

+   1. Test case: `find name`<br>
+      Expected: No person is listed.
+Error details shown in the status message.

+1. Find a student by `id`

+   1. Test case: `find id 00001`<br>
+      Expected: The student with `student id` **00001** will be listed.
+Number of the matched students is shown in the status message.

+   1. Test case: `find id abcde`<br>
+      Expected: No person is listed.
+Error details shown in the status message.

+1. Find students by `class`

+   1. Test case: `find class 6 Innovation`<br>
+      Expected: All students in `class` **6 Innovation** will be listed.
+Number of the matched students is shown in the status message.

+   1. Test case: `find class 6 And Innovation`<br>
+      Expected: No person is listed.
+Error details shown in the status message.

+1. Find students by `tag`

+   1. Test case: `find tag Friends`<br>
+      Expected: All students with `Tag` **Friends** will be listed.
+Number of the matched students is shown in the status message.

+   1. Test case: `find tag Frineds*&%`<br>
+      Expected: No person is listed.
+Error details shown in the status message.

 ### Saving data